Your guide to less-than-truckload (LTL) shipping

 Package it correctly

 Because LTL freight gets handled multiple times during transit and is loaded with other types of freight in the equipment, proper packaging is essential for keeping it intact and damage-free.
-Everything from choosing the proper box, pallet or crate to using the right internal packaging can help keep freight safe.
-Use these LTL packaging tips to get started.

 Get quotes and book a reliable carrier